 As a library we are a repository of informational materials.
 We have information in many different formats (Books, journals, magazines, CDs, DVDs, .mp3s, and even VHS).

-Our WorldCat catalog is a catalog of all of our books and vaious media.
-It, by default, also has some ebooks and some journals articles, but not all.
+Our WorldCat Discovery catalog is a catalog of all of our books and various media.
+It, by default, also has some eBooks and some journals articles, but not all.
 To try and search all of our materials, you would have to change which databases are included in the search.

 EMQ (Evangelical Missions Quarterly) - Email a Life Pacific College Librarian to receive the username and password (we have limited access to this resource).
 Once you have received the username and password got to: EMQ signin page.

 Reference materials are general or broad knowledge resources.
 These items are searchable by topic and will produce results that can be considered academic and scholarly.

 The internet is an incredible source of misinformation and inaccuracies.
 Searching the internet can reveal some good information, but it is sometimes hard to tell truth from fiction.

 In general, always check the "about us" page of every website before using it for information.
 As a rule, do not use sites that do not reveal who they are, are the work of an individual, or are the work of someone that is not published.